taurus-org/taurus/doc/how_to_release.md

 - [ ] For TaurusLabel, check foreground role, the background role, the prefix, the suffix, the formatter, etc.
 - [ ] For TaurusLabel, use a model with fragment (e.g., `sys/tg_test/1/ampli#magnitude`, `eval:Q('1mm')#unit"`)
 - [ ] For LCD: Test the foreground roles and the background role
-- [ ] For Led: Test the colors, ON color, Off color.
+- [ ] For Led: Test the colors, ON color, Off color. (hint: you can use `eval:False` as a model for testing)

 ### taurusplot
 (basically try all features described in the [user's guide](http://taurus-scada.org/en/latest/users/ui/index.html)

 - [ ] Execute: `taurusplot "eval:Q(rand(333),'mm')" sys/tg_test/1/wave`
-- [ ] Check region Zoom in and out with region zoom and go back stacked zoom levels with
+- [ ] Check region Zoom in and out with region zoom and go back stacked zoom levels with the mouse middle button
 - [ ] Check mouse wheel Zoom
 - [ ] Test panning (dragging with CTRL pressed)
 - [ ] Test inspector mode